nightscout/cgm-remote-monitor/README.md

 # Development

-Wanna help with development, or just see how Nigthscout works?
+Want to help with development, or just see how Nightscout works?
 Great!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for development related documentation.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development-related documentation.

 # Usage